Sweet Dog

 4

-Walk him on a long line rather than to heel
+Walk him on a long line rather than at heel

 A 5 m long line lets him sniff, stop, step aside.
-A short lead gives him only two choices: put up with it or lash out.
+At heel, glued to your leg on a short lead, he has only two options: put up with it, or defend himself.

 5

-Watch at the bowl, at the table, on walks
+Watch him at the bowl, at the table, out on walks

 The signs that trust is growing

-There's no love test to run in your living room.
-But there are signs, to be read together, never one on its own.
+There's no love test to put him through in the living room, but there are reliable signs, to be read together, never in isolation.

 0 / 5

-Beware the misread: a dog who follows you in a panic, howls or destroys things the moment you leave isn't 'more attached'.
-That's separation distress to be supported, not a badge of affection.
+Watch out for the misreading: a dog who follows you in a panic, howls or destroys things the moment you leave is not “more attached”.
+That's separation distress, to be worked through step by step, not an emotional trophy.
+Our guide on teaching your dog to stay home alone gives you the way forward.

 What you can do yourself

-• Watching his body and making his environment safe.
+• Watching his body and making his environment safe, rather than guessing at his story.

-• Building the bond through everyday life: walks, play, calm routines.
+• Building the bond through daily life: walks, play, calm routines that come back every day.

-• Working under threshold: staying at the distance where he stays relaxed and can still eat.
+• Working under threshold: staying at the distance where he stays relaxed and can still take a treat.

-• Marked guarding of the bowl, the bed or of you.
+• Marked guarding of the bowl, the bed or you.

-• Intense fear of people or of other dogs that blocks everyday life.
+• Intense fear of people or other dogs that blocks his daily life and yours.

-2. Nagasawa et al.The oxytocin-gaze loop and the coevolution of the dog-human bond, Science (2015)
+2. Nagasawa et al.Oxytocin-gaze positive loop and the coevolution of human-dog bonds, Science (2015)

-3. Topál et al.Attachment behaviour in dogs (an adaptation of Ainsworth's Strange Situation) (1998)
+3. Topál et al.Attachment behaviour in dogs (adaptation of Ainsworth's Strange Situation) (1998)

-4. AVSABPosition Statement on Humane Dog Training (positive reinforcement; learning stays possible at any age) (2021)
+4. AVSABPosition Statement on Humane Dog Training (recommends positive reinforcement, advises against aversive methods) (2021)

-5. WSAVA Global Pain CouncilGuidelines on recognising and treating pain in dogs (2014)
+5. WSAVA Global Pain CouncilGuidelines for the recognition and treatment of pain in dogs (2014)

 Frequently asked questions